ibmruntimes/vsam.js/README.md

 * Usage notes:
   * The update operation will write over the record currently under the cursor.

-## Deleting a record from a vsam file
+## Deleting a record from a vsam dataset

 ```js
 vsamObj.delete((err) => { /* Handle error. */ });